 The Foundation is considered to be a related party of the School.
 The Foundation primary focus is to provide supplemental funding to the School and obtain resources to construct a new educational facility.
-There were no significant related party transactions during fiscal year 2016 as the Foundation focused a majority of its efforts on securing funding for the new educational facility.
+Rent payments were paid from the school to the Foundation.
+There were no other significant related party transactions during fiscal year 2017 as the Foundation focused a majority of its efforts on constructing the new educational facility.